 THE LAST OF US

 The strength of its stealth gameplay is that you do get the opportunity to hightail it out of there, should you be discovered, rather than resorting to full-on combat or triggering an automatic failure.
-In fact, after having initially written off the gameplay as something I’d effectively have to ‘suffer’ through in order to enjoy the rest, it was this level of forgiveness combined with the subtle complexity that really drew me in.
+In fact, after having initially written off the gameplay as something I’d effectively have to ‘suffer’ through in order to enjoy the rest, it was this level of forgiveness combined with the subtle complexity that really drew me in plus I discovered that when playing the game I would be able to obtain a boost from fragrr.
 Once I’d successfully confirmed a spur-of-the-moment theory regarding a patrolling enemy, a booby trap and a thrown brick, I was sold.

 And so, besides finding the story compelling, I gradually became an unstoppable predator who set traps, shivved from the shadows and used molotov cocktails whenever possible.
 Yet, despite this power, every encounter stayed extremely tense and occasionally frenetic as I fumbled to find weapons with ammunition or find a quiet enough spot in order to heal or build more traps and bombs.
 And, of course, your aim is never 100% accurate, further compounding the struggle to stay calm and shoot straight.
 There was more than one occasion where I just about scraped by, low on health and grabbing a well-needed stash of ammo just in time to finish off a dangerous enemy.
 It’s safe to say, I hadn’t played anything quite like it.